South Dublin County Council: Management

 The Corporate Policy Group (CPG) consists of the Mayor together with the Chairs of each of the Strategic Policy Committees (SPC).
 The CPG is supported by the County Manager.
 Its function is to co-ordinate the work of the Committees so that policy decisions can be discussed and agreed for recommendation to the full council.
 "The CPG acts as a sort of Cabinet for the council and is supported by the County Manager."

 Mayor and Deputy Mayor

 The Mayor and Deputy Mayor are chosen from among the councillors.

+Regional Assembly

+South Dublin County Council has three representatives on the Eastern and Midland Regional Assembly who are part of the Dublin Strategic Planning Area Committee.

+Elections

+Members of South Dublin County Council are elected for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV) from multi-member local electoral areas (LEAs).

 Local electoral areas

-South Dublin County Council is divided into the following local electoral areas, defined by electoral divisions.
+South Dublin is divided into LEAs.
+These are defined by electoral divisions which were defined in 1986, with minor amendments in 1994.
+The most recent polling scheme was published in 2020.